learnk8s/learnk8s.io/src/gatekeeper/content.md

 Subsequently, you can fix these workloads and recreate the constraints removing `enforcementAction: dryrun`.

-Let’s have a look at another example.
+Let's have a look at another example.

-Can you write a policy that forces the Deployment to have two labels: `project` for the project and `app` for the application name?
+_Can you write a policy that forces the Deployment to have two labels: `project` for the project and `app` for the application name?_

-## Policy to enforce consistent labeling
+## A Policy to enforce consistent labels

 First, you should enforce the policy as a check for conftest: